peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 * <code>[ToByteUnchecked()](#ToByteUnchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
 * <code>[ToDecimal()](#ToDecimal)</code> - Converts this value to a decimal under the Common Language Infrastructure (see T:PeterO.
 * <code>[ToDouble()](#ToDouble)</code> - Converts this value to its closest equivalent as a 64-bit floating-point number, using the half-even rounding mode.
+* <code>[ToDoubleBits()](#ToDoubleBits)</code> - Converts this value to its closest equivalent as a 64-bit floating-point number encoded in the IEEE 754 binary64 format, using the half-even rounding mode.
 * <code>[ToEFloat()](#ToEFloat)</code> - Creates a binary floating-point number from this object's value.
 * <code>[ToEFloat(PeterO.Numbers.EContext)](#ToEFloat_PeterO_Numbers_EContext)</code> - Creates a binary floating-point number from this object's value.
 * <code>[ToEInteger()](#ToEInteger)</code> - Converts this value to an arbitrary-precision integer, discarding the fractional part in this value.